adamhalim/grootstore/README.md

 nssRootStore, _ := GetNSSRootStore()
 ```

 If you simply want to download the latest root stores, you can do so by cloning this repo and running `go test -timeout 5m0s`.
-The tests in `updates_test.go` will download the latest root stores for NSS, Apple and Microsoft.
+The tests in `updates_test.go` will download the latest root stores for NSS, Apple, Microsoft and Chromium.

 ### Changing default directory